 Check out those running or walking shoes – replace your shoes after 300-500 miles of wear.

-Remember that it"s important to wear proper reflective gear when exercising outside in the early morning or evening.
+Remember that it's important to wear proper reflective gear when exercising outside in the early morning or evening.
 Treat yourself to some athletic wear that includes a reflective strip, or bright color.

 Help get your dog in better shape by "training" with your dog.
 Start with some longer walks, then maybe advance to walk/running (walk 2-3 minutes/jog or run 1-2 minutes).

 Take a walk or run through the zoo this time of the year – it is fun to see what the animals after a long winter.
-This is a great family activity at any time of the year.

 Restring your tennis racket.
 It is almost time to move to the outdoor courts.